🛡️ Security

 ⚠️

 Remember that security is a balance.
 RF Swift needs certain privileges to function correctly, especially when working with hardware devices.
-Follow these guidelines to maintain that balance safely.
+Follow these guidelines to maintain that balance safely while protecting sensitive data in recordings and assessments.

 Last updated on